emilianvrd/Maneuvers/Flourishes.md

 ### Thunderwave
 Thunder, Spell\
 2 actions\
 A wave of thunderous force sweeps out from you.
 Each creature in a 15-foot cube originating from you must make a Constitution saving throw.
-On a failed save, a creature takes 6d8 thunder damage and is pushed 10 feet away from you.
+On a failed save, a creature takes 6d8 thunder damage and is pushed 4m away from you.
 On a successful save, the creature takes half as much damage and isn’t pushed.

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell’s effect, and the spell emits a thunderous boom audible out to 300 feet.
 You can use this Flourish three times per day.

+### Unnerving Prowess
+Frightened\
+1 action\
+Your incredible skill with your weapons unnerves your foes.
+Make a Melee Strike.
+On a hit, you automatically disarms the target and it becomes frightened 1.
+You can use this Flourish three times per day.

 ### Wall of Ice
 Cold, Wall, Spell\
 2 actions\
 You sculpt a barrier of ice  within 30m of you that blocks sight and, once shattered, freezes foes.
 You create either a 1-meter-thick wall of ice in a straight line up to 20m long and 4m high (the wall doesn't have to be vertical, but it must be anchored on both sides to a solid surface) or a 1m thick, 4m radius hemisphere of ice.
 The ice that makes up the wall is opaque.
 If you wish, the wall can be of a smaller length, height, or radius.
 You must create the wall in an unbroken open space so its edges don't pass through any creatures or objects, or the spell is lost.

-Each 4m by 4m section of the wall has AC 15, and 20 Hit Points, and it's immune to critical hits, cold damage, and precision damage.
-A section also has weakness to fire 15; a section of the wall destroyed by fire melts, evaporating into water and steam.
-A section destroyed by means other than fire leaves behind a chilling mass of ice that is difficult terrain and deals 2d6 cold damage to any cch eature passing through it.
+Each 4m by 4m section of the wall has AC 15, and 25 Hit Points, and it's immune to critical hits, cold damage, and precision damage.
+A section also has weakness to fire 10; a section of the wall destroyed by fire melts, evaporating into water and steam.
+A section destroyed by means other than fire leaves behind a chilling mass of ice that is difficult terrain and deals 2d6 cold damage to any creature passing through it.

 The wall lasts for 1 minute or umtil completely destroyed.

+You can use this Flourish three times per day.

+### Weapon Barrage
+Spell\
+2 actions\
+You conjure dosens of weapons and lauch them at your foes.
+Each creature in a 12m long line that is 6m wide must make a Dexterity saving throw or take 5d10 bludgeoning, piercing, or slashing damage (your choice for each target).
+You can use this Flourish three times per day.

 ### Wrathful Smite
 Fear, Mental, Spell\